-There are a few things you should be aware of if you're planning to rent a car during your stay in Mexico.
-The majority of people who rent a car in Mexico find it to be an enjoyable experience that allows them to explore the area they're visiting on their own timeline without having to wait for buses or rely on others to get them where they need to go, There are a few precautions you can take to help ensure that your car rental and driving in Mexico experience is hassle-free.
+Renting a car can be a great way to get around during a visit to Mexico.
+There are a few things you should be aware of if you're planning to rent a car during your stay, however.
+The vast majority of people who rent a car in Mexico find it to be an enjoyable experience that allows them to explore the area they're visiting on their own timeline without having to wait for buses or rely on others to get them where they need to go, There are a few precautions you can take to help ensure that your car rental and your experience of driving in Mexico is hassle-free.

 Car Rental Companies